pluginever/wc-serial-numbers/readme.txt

 10. Order Notification Email with Keys

 == Changelog ==
+= 2.1.5 (4th Mar 2025) =
+* New: Add new settings for managing the WooCommerce PDF Invoices & Packing Slips plugin.
+* Fix: Few known issues fixed.

 = 2.1.4 (25th Feb 2025) =
 * Compatibility: Make compatible with the PDF Invoices & Packing Slips for WooCommerce plugin.